ManimCommunity/manim/docs/source/installation/windows.rst

 The full list of LaTeX packages which Manim interacts with in some way (a subset might be sufficient for your particular application) are::

-   amsmath babel-english cbfonts-fd cm-super ctex doublestroke dvisvgm everysel fontspec frcursive fundus-calligra gnu-freefont jknapltx latex-bin mathastext microtype ms physics preview ragged2e relsize rsfs setspace standalone tipa wasy wasysym xcolor xetex xkeyval
+   amsmath babel-english cbfonts-fd cm-super count1to ctex doublestroke dvisvgm everysel fontspec frcursive fundus-calligra gnu-freefont jknapltx latex-bin mathastext microtype multitoc physics preview prelim2e ragged2e relsize rsfs setspace standalone tipa wasy wasysym xcolor xetex xkeyval